LGN520/farreach-public/docs/netreach-v4.md

 				+ Invoke cache population for new CACHE_POP
 		* Switch os: popworker resets intermediate data of paramserver after population/eviction
 	+ Snapshot
-		* TODO: set flag=true needs atomicity, while reset flag=false does not need atomicity
+		* TODO: Each switch makes snapshot periodically
+			- TODO: Distributed snapshot algorithm can guarantee causal consistency
+		* snapshotworker stops cache population/eviction
+			* TODO: snapshotworker sets is_snapshot_prepare=true such that popworker will be stopped temporarily
+			* TODO: popworker sets know_snapshot_prepare=true if is_snapshot_prepare=true and know_snapshot_prepare=false
+				- TODO: If is_snapshot_prepare=false w/ cache population from controller.popclient, popworker performs cache population
+			* TODO: snapshotworker waits until know_snapshot_prepare=true
+			* NOTE: all cached records at the snapshot timepoint should have valid=1
+		* snapshotworker.ptf sets snapshot_flag=true w/ atomicity
-			- TODO: For atomicity, we enfore all traffic enter ingress 0 -> set flag=true -> disable the enforement
+			* TODO: snapshotworker.ptf sets need_recirculate=true to enforce all traffic enter the same ingress pipeline
+			* TODO: snapshotworker.ptf sets snapshot_flag=true to notify data plane the beginning of snapshot
+			* TODO: snapshotworker.ptf sets need_recirculate=false to disable recirculation asap to mitigate thpt degradation
-			- TODO: As the duration for atomicity is very small compared with snapshot period, it should be acceptable
+				- As the duration for atomicity is very small compared with snapshot period, it should be acceptable
 				- TODO: Test the duration based on time difference between comment and uncomment
+				- NOTE: snapshot timepoint is that of setting the snapshot_flag of the enforced ingress pipeline as true
+			* Data plane reports case1 to switchos for in-switch value update
+				* TODO: GETRES_LATEST_SEQ_CASE1, GETRES_DELETED_SEQ_CASE1, PUTREQ_CASE1, DELREQ_CASE1
+				* FUTURE: PUTREQ_CASE1/DELREQ_CASE1 need to embed status_hdr.valid as valid could be 2 (temporarilly invalid for PUTREQ_LARGE); GETRES_LATEST/DELETED_SEQ_CASE1 do not need as valid must be 1 if with value update
+		* TODO: snapshotworker backups metadata, i.e., key and serveridx for each cache entry
+			- It is atomic as cache population/eviction is temporarily stopped now
+			- NOTE: each entry should appear in the final crash-consistent snapshot with the correct key
+		* TODO: snapshotworker resumes cache population/eviction
+			- TODO: snapshotworker sets is_snapshot=true to remember cache eviction as case2 for snapshot
+			- TODO: snapshotworker sets is_snapshot_prepare=false to resume cache population and eviction
+				+ NOTE: now popworker knows is_snapshot=true, which will report case2 for snapshot
+			- TODO: snapshotworker sets know_snapshot_prepare=false to reset for next snapshot
+			- Cache population will insert a new key-vaule record into an empty entry (valid=0/1)
+				+ TODO: snapshotworker ignores valid=0, or valid=1 yet idx is not used in backup metadata
+			- Cache eviction will evict an old key-value record (valid=1/3/0/1)
+				+ TODO: snapshot worker ignores valid=3/0
+				+ NOTE: if valid=1, as idx is used in backup metadata and we can only load value instead of key from data plane, we cannot simply distigunish the loaded value belongs to the evicted key (correct one) or the newly populated key
+				+ To solve the issue, snapshotworker needs to determine the cached record
+					* TODO: popworker reports the evicted data as case2 for snapshotworker
+					* TODO: popworker checks the key of case1/case2, and ignores the special case with incorrect key
+						- TODO: If without case1 and case2, popworker directly uses the loaded value
+						- TODO: If with case1 or case2, popworker directly uses the value of special case
+						- TODO: If with both case 1 and case2, popworker uses the value of case1
+							+ NOTE: when valid=3/0, data plane cannot update the value -> case1 must be generated when valid=1 for evicted key or newly populated key -> the former caes1 must be more close to snapshot timepoint than case2 (valid=3), while the latter case1 will be ignored by checking the key
-		* TODO: send CACHE_EVICT_CASE2 to server for server-side snapshot if making in-switch snapshot
+					* TODO: popworker also reports evicted data as case2 to server for server-side snapshot
+		* TODO: snapshotworker.ptf loads idx, valid, latest, vallen, value, deleted, and savedseq
+			- NOTE: ptf directly ignores valid=0/3, and valid=1 yet idx exceeds backup empty idx -> snapshotworker will rollback the snapshot with special cases if any
+			- TODO: For records with latest=0, we also store them into snapshow now, which does not break point-in-time consistency; it is just a duplication which can be solved by seq comparison
+		* TODO: snapshotworker.ptf resets snapshot_flag=false which does not need atomicity, and reset special case regs
+			- Some ingress pipelines see snapshot_flag=true and report special cases, which must be the same as loaded data
+			- Others see snapshot_flag=false and directly update in-switch value w/o special cases, which does not change loaded data
+		* snapshotworker ensures that popworker knows the end of snapshot (all case2 have been collected)
+			- TODO: snapshotworker resets is_snapshot=false such that no subsequent evicted data as case2
+			- TODO: snapshotworker sets is_snapshot_end=true
+			- TODO: popworker sets know_snapshot_end=true if is_snapshot_end=true and know_snapshot_end=false (at the end of loop)
+			- TODO: snapshotworker waits until know_snapshot_end=true
+			- TODO: snapshotworker resets is_snapshot_end=false -> know_snapshot_end=true
-		* TODO: Snapshot thread: perform crash-consistent snapshot
+		* TODO: snapshotworker performs rollback to get a crash-consistent snapshot
-		* TODO: Maintain an in-memory snapshot flag
+		* TODO: snapshotworker sends each cached record to corresponding server based on serveridx
-		* TODO: If with ptf session limitation, we can place snapshot flag in SRAM; load values and reset registers by data plane;
+		* TODOTODO: If with ptf session limitation, we can place snapshot flag in SRAM; load values and reset registers by data plane;
 	+ TODO: Periodically reset CM
 		* TODO: If with ptf session limitation, we can reset it in data plane
 - NOTE: In the host colocated with server